Drewsmits/Broker/README.md

 ***

 Broker maps remote resources to local Core Data resources via JSON responses.
-Using a few simple design standards, you can automatically map JSON attributes to NSManagedObject attributes with one line of code.
+Using a few simple design standards, you can automatically map JSON attributes to NSManagedObject attributes with little effort.

 All this fun stuff is done with a few rules.

 1. Name your local object attributes the same as remote attributes.
 For example, if your remote Employee has a "firstName" attribute, don't name your local NSManagedObject Employee attribute "first_name".
-You can map a remote to a local attribute, but it's extra code.
+If you want, Broker has the flexibility to map remote names to local ones, but why add the extra code?
-2. Use a unique identifier.
+2. Use a unique object identifier.
 Each object you want to persist should have a unique attribute to easily identify it.
 For example, Employee might have an employeeId.
-Without this, there isn't a way to safely gaurantee one single persisted object.
+Without this, there isn't a way to safely guarantee one single persisted object.

 ## Broker and JSON API Design

 Broker is built to handle specific styles of JSON responses.
-Certain types of responses are not handled in order to keep the project simple.

 ### List of things

 Broker **can** process a list of similar things.
-In this case our JSON is a list of Employees.
+For example, a JSON response containing a list of Employee objects.

 	[
 	    {